-(17) Bug check (blue screen) cause notifications

-This feature detects a bug check (blue screen), and records the cause in the event log.

-(18) Log information collection window

-In this window you can use a graphical user interface to collect log data and memory dump files for this equipment.

-(19) Maintenance operation support commands
+- (17) Error cause notification with STOP error codeThis function detects a blue screen caused by an error with the STOP error code 0x80 and records the cause of the blue screen in the event log. - (18) Log information collection windowIn this window you can use a graphical user interface to collect log data and memory dump files for this equipment. - (19) Maintenance operation support commands